-The second major expense was getting the LLC set up; fortunately, I lived in the state of Illinois, where just to set up an LLC runs you around $450 to $500 (note: heavy sarcasm).
+The second major expense was getting the LLC set up; fortunately, I lived in the state of Illinois, where just setting up an LLC runs you around $450 to $500 (note: heavy sarcasm).

 I could have set it up myself, but I honestly didn’t feel comfortable, so my CPA helped in the process.
-Total cost there was $850.
+The total cost there was $850.

 Total Cost: $850.
 Recurring cost: $250 per year.